ncoblentz/JoCoITStudents/README.md

 ### Four Year College Student Goals

-### College

-### Explore Careers and Entry Level Positions
+### Explore Careers and Entry-Level Positions

-### Certification Alignment With Curricula

-But, how do you know which certifications, what kind of experience, and which projects to complete?
-First, go to job searching websites like LinkedIn, Google, Indeed, and more to search for the job you are interested in (and the geographic region you want to work in).
+The education, certifications, and job experience you seek should be informed by real actual jobs available in the geographic region you plan to work.
+Therefore, one of your first steps is to research those jobs through websites like LinkedIn, Google, Indeed, and others.
+Start by searching for the job you are interested in (in your desired geographic region).
 Next, look at the amount of education, experience, skills, and certifications required.
 Often, that desired first job will require considerably more experience than you have initially.
 So, your next step is to chart a path towards that job.
-What kind of experience does that future job require and is there another entry-level position (even though it may be less desirable) that provides you that experience and opportunity to gain those additional skills?
+What kind of experience does that future job require and is there another entry-level position (even though it may be less desirable) that provides you that experience and the opportunity to gain those additional skills?
 How many years experience do you need (how long at minimum should you stay in that entry-level position)?
-What other education and/or certification should you pursue in that entry-level position?
+What other education and/or certifications should you pursue while in that entry-level position?
 Create a plan for getting to that future dream job.
+You are then going to then look for opportunities to meet those goals while in high school, college, and while at that first job.

+### College Programs
 The following sections list High School or College programs and the certifications that align with required classes.
 Your goal as a student is to take each exam related to the coursework the certification is aligned to.
 You may have to do additional study and hands-on activities to fully prepare you for the exam.
 Please contact the school to understand how closely the curricula fullfills the learning requirements towards that certification.

 #### Johnson County Community College